R.V. Ramani

-He was married in the year 1971 to Radha Ramani, who is also a doctor by profession.

 Career

-After graduation, Ramani and his wife Dr. Radha Ramani started a private practice and established a memorial clinic in the memory of his father Dr. A. Ramanathan.
+After graduation, Ramani and his wife Radha Ramani started a private practice and established a memorial clinic in the memory of his father A. Ramanathan.

 On 21 May 1974 Ramani started Sri Kanchi Kamakoti Medical Centre, a 100 square feet clinic in Coimbatore to provide subsidised health care to the poor at 50 paise per patient.

 In 1978, Ramani, in association with the Rotary Club of Coimbatore and Sri Kanchi Kamakoti Medical Centre began the Measles Immunisation Programme.

 By 1980, the clinic had gradually expanded and Sri Kanchi Kamakoti Medical Trust was formed in the year 1982 which led to the formation of Sankara Eye Foundation, India in the year 1985.

 In 1980 Ramani joined the Rotary Club, Coimbatore Central, and became the president in 1989.
 He is an active Rotarian and a major donor.

-In July 2019, the Ministry of Health approved the appointment of Dr Ramani to the Board of Governors of MCI as an additional Member.
+In July 2019, the Ministry of Health approved the appointment of Ramani to the Board of Governors of MCI as an additional Member.

-Sankara Eye Foundation

-Today Sankara Eye Foundation, India has successfully established 10 hospitals (Coimbatore, Krishnankoil, Guntur, Bangalore, Shimoga, Anand, RS Puram, Ludhiana, Kanpur, Jaipur) across 7 states all over the country under the 80:20 model (where 80 percent of the patients from rural parts of the country are treated for free, and the remaining 20 percent are the rich and the middle income sections of the society who indirectly contribute for those 80 percent’s Treatments by paying for themselves, thereby cross-subsidizing the free surgeries).

-Ramani and his wife continue to serve Sankara Eye Foundation, India and provide their resources and expertise free of cost for the mission.